karanak0817/Predictive-Maintenance-System/README.md

-# Predictive Maintenance Data Preparation
+# Predictive Maintenance System

-This project prepares predictive maintenance data for a future machine learning model.
+This project builds a simple predictive maintenance system using machine sensor data.

-The main goal is to understand the raw CSV files, clean the data, explore it, and create useful features for predicting whether a machine may fail in the next 24 hours.
+The main goal is to understand the raw CSV files, clean the data, explore it, create useful features, train machine learning models, and use a simple app to predict whether a machine may fail in the next 24 hours.

 ## Project Files